-FIN5620 CHOIR A/B
+FIN5620 BEGINNING CHOIR A/B

-This is a beginning to intermediate level vocal ensemble.
-Participation is open to all students.
+This is a beginning vocal ensemble.
+Participation is open to all new choral students.
 Students will gain insights into the art of singing a wide variety of music.
-Elements of basic vocal technique including diction, breath support, and posture are stressed.
+Elements of basic vocal technique including diction, breath support, and posture are emphasized.
 Attendance at all scheduled concerts and performances is required.
-Attendance and participation provide the basis for course grades.
+Attendance and participation at all scheduled concerts and outside of school performances are required.
 As performance time approaches, some after school or night rehearsals may be necessary.
+Special concert attire may be worn.
 This course may be repeated for credit.
+Fee required.